eldeividxy/eldeividxy/README.md

 I build internal systems, business tools, automation workflows, and AI-assisted solutions focused on solving real operational problems.

-Currently, I’m working on the development of a custom **agro-financial ERP** built on **Odoo 18 Community**, where I have been involved in the full project lifecycle: requirements gathering, business process analysis, functional design, custom module development, testing, implementation, documentation, user training, and active support.
+Currently, I’m working on the development of a custom **Parafinancial ERP** built on **Odoo 18 Community**, where I have been involved in the full project lifecycle: requirements gathering, business process analysis, functional design, custom module development, testing, implementation, documentation, user training, and active support.

 ---